Filed Date: Jan. 12, 2017

 According to the consent decree's terms, it terminates upon the court's determination that the defendants have achieved full and effective compliance, and have (a) maintained such compliance for one year in the areas of the community oversight task force; interactions with youth; transportation; First Amendment; technology; and coordination with school police; and (b) have maintained such compliance for two years in the areas of community policing and engagement; stops, searches, arrests, and voluntary police-community interactions; impartial policing; responding to and interacting with people with behavioral health disabilities or in crisis; use of force; handling of reports of sexual assault; supervision; misconduct investigations and discipline; and recruitment, hiring, and retention.

-The monitor did express a primary concern that, "although BPD and City leadership are, to their credit, fully committed to reform, it is not yet apparent whether BPD has the capacity to implement the linchpin requirements of the Consent Decree."
-Notable elements of the report included its emphasis on the need for structural reform of BPD's Office of Professional Responsibility, finding that BPD needed to revamp OPR's basic operational model to improve the fairness, objectivity, thoroughness, and timeliness of its investigations.
+The monitoring team submitted its first semiannual report on July 18, 2018.
+Because much of the first year under the consent decree was devoted to establishing an implementation plan and BPD was still in the preliminary, preparatory stage of reform, the report found that it was too early to gauge BPD’s progress toward achieving compliance.
+The monitor did express a primary concern that BPD may not have the “capacity to implement the linchpin requirements of the Consent Decree."
+Notable elements of the report included its emphasis on the need for structural reform of BPD's Office of Professional Responsibility (OPR), with the mintor finding that BPD needed to revamp OPR's basic operational model to improve the fairness, objectivity, thoroughness, and timeliness of its investigations.

 The monitor also highlighted the pressing need for a disciplinary system, finding BPD’s system for holding officers accountable for misconduct to be "broken."
-The report also outlined BPD's response in the aftermath of the shooting of a BPD detective, who was found dead in the Harlem Park neighborhood of Baltimore.
+The report outlined BPD's response in the aftermath of the shooting of a BPD detective, who was found dead in the Harlem Park neighborhood of Baltimore.
 The monitoring team conducted an independent review of the BPD's response to the shooting, noting that while it was too early to be a reflection on compliance, the BPD's actions did raise some serious concerns and would provide a vital learning opportunity to the BPD going forward.
 In evaluating the BPD's conduct in establishing and enforcing a perimeter around the neighborhood, the monitoring team had concerns about whether BPD command staff and supervisory officers were adequately ensuring adherence to Fourth Amendment requirements and corresponding consent decree provisions.
 The monitor found the response to the shooting to confirm the need for a culture change within BPD around stops, searches, and arrests.

-On December 22, 2022, the monitor filed the second comprehensive reassessment of BPD.
-The monitor found that BPD was “firmly on the path to compliance” and was becoming an “introspective, self-correcting agency.”
-In each area of the Consent Decree, BPD reached or was nearing initial compliance.
-BPD implemented “all foundational reforms in policies, training, and operations,” used less force with fewer injuries to civilians and officers, reinvigorated training and e-learning, improved internal investigative quality, and started the implementation of programs to protect people in crisis, including diverting 911 calls to behavioral health professions and a mobile crisis response team.
-Despite laying the foundational reforms, the “hard part” of “sustainable, tangible improvement in organizational and officer improvement” was still ahead.
-BPD must better use data to implement enforcement strategies, implement more supervisory review of uses of force, reduce the amount of time to investigate complaints against officers, and increase record keeping.
-However, BPD lost more officers to attrition than they hired between 2021 and 2022, which created challenges in meeting all of the standards set by the Consent Decree.
+On December 22, 2022, the monitor filed a second comprehensive reassessment of BPD, finding that BPD was on the road to compliance.
+In each area of the consent decree, BPD reached or was nearing initial compliance.The noted reported that while BPD had successfully implemented the foundational reforms, the “hard part” of “sustainable, tangible improvement” was still ahead.
+BPD needed to better use data to implement enforcement strategies, implement more supervisory review of uses of force, reduce the amount of time to investigate complaints against officers, and increase record keeping.
+However, BPD lost more officers to attrition than they hired between 2021 and 2022, which created challenges in meeting all of the standards set by the consent decree.

 Summary Authors